-Interest income and expense arising on these derivatives (other than on cross currency interest rate swaps) are included in interest income and interest expense in the consolidated income statement.
-Fair value gains and losses on these financial assets are included in gains and losses on derivative financial instruments in the income statement or as part of foreign exchange gains and losses where they relate to currency derivatives.
+Interest income and expense arising on derivatives (other than on cross currency interest rate swaps) are included in gains and losses on derivative financial instruments in the consolidated income statement.
+Fair value gains and losses on derivatives are included in gains and losses on derivative financial instruments in the income statement or as part of foreign exchange gains and losses where they relate to currency derivatives.
 Interest on cross currency interest rate swaps is recognised as part of fair value gains and losses on currency derivatives.